rickalouani/Rancher-howto/README.md

 Making the leap to microservices is not as daunting as it was even 10 years ago.
 The abundance of information and case studies shared by many companies that went through the trials and tribulations helped establish solid industry best practices.
-Coupled with many new great opensource tools Making the leap to micro-services is not as daunting as it was even 10 years ago.
-The abundance of information and case studies shared by many companies that went through the trials and tribulations helped establish solid industry best practices.
 Coupled with many new great open-source tools donated or developed and supported by a great community of contributors took the mystery out of the process.
 In this article, I am going to demonstrate two great opensource tools that I am confident can make your adoption of micro-services less challenging.
 Kubernetes, arguably the best open source container orchestrator available and Rancher 2.0 to bootstrap and manage custom Kubernetes clusters.
 A Kubernetes Cluster is a great habitat for micro-services.
-The platform provides a wealth of built in functionality and solutions and supported by a wonderful opensource community and a huge ecosystem.
-It also provides a great API that you can leverage to customize your clusters or to use as a baseline for your own [extending Kubernetes].
+The platform provides a wealth of built in functionality and solutions and is supported by a wonderful opensource community and a huge ecosystem.
+It also provides a great API that you can leverage to customize your clusters or to use as a baseline for your own API[extending Kubernetes].
 Rancher 2.0 as I will demonstrate makes customizing, bootstrapping, and managing Kubernetes clusters a breeze.
 It also cleans up nicely with a simple point and click.
 A very big plus in my opinion because if you're paying for resources outside of kubernetes control